ezbreezie/candyshop-block-theme/readme.txt

 == Description ==

 This is a custom FSE WP theme built to display simple content and a candy card block (which is a plugin that must be downloaded and installed separately!).
+Test out the editing capabilities in the index template, or directly on a page/post!

 == Installation ==